unluky3/polaroidYt/README.md

-A tool to display youtube videos in a plaroid-like page in your browser
+A tool to display youtube videos in a polaroid-like page in your browser